queenvictoria/docker-perl-apache/README.md

 ## PHP-Apache Debian 8 (Jessie)

-This is an apache and php-fpm image
+This is an Apache and php-fpm image
-Base: Debain 8 (Jessie)
+Base: Debian 8 (Jessie)
 Apache httpd: 2.4
 PHP: 5.6